5 Trademark Filing Steps

 - Fanciful or made up words are afforded the greatest scope of protection. (ex.
 Kodak)

-3. File your Trademark earlier rather than later
+3. File your Trademark early

 4. Once Registered, the work starts